arbitrium-framework/arbitrium/README.md

 ## FAQ

-### Why not just use a single model with careful prompting?

-For most queries, you should!
-Arbitrium Framework is designed for high-stakes decisions ($5,000+) where the cost and time investment are justified.
-The tournament structure provides:
+### When does tournament synthesis provide the most value?

+Single models work excellently for many tasks.
+Tournament synthesis adds the most value when:

-- **Multiple perspectives** that surface blind spots
+- **Multiple perspectives** surface blind spots and alternative approaches
-- **Structured critique** that improves quality through adversarial collaboration
+- **Structured critique** improves quality through competitive refinement
-- **Progressive refinement** where each round builds on previous insights
+- **Progressive iteration** allows each round to build on previous insights
-- **Knowledge preservation** ensuring no valuable insight is lost
+- **Knowledge preservation** ensures no valuable insight from any perspective is lost
-- **Provenance tracking** showing how ideas evolved
+- **Provenance tracking** provides an audit trail showing how ideas evolved and were validated

-For routine queries, use Claude or GPT-4 directly.

-### What about multi-agent debate systems?

-Multi-agent debate systems (like those built in AutoGen or LangGraph) aim to explore a problem space through discussion.
-Arbitrium Framework differs fundamentally:

-- **Debate systems**: All agents participate throughout, working toward consensus through dialogue
-- **Arbitrium Framework**: Agents compete for survival through elimination, while their best ideas are preserved in the Knowledge Bank

-The tournament creates genuine competitive pressure while the Knowledge Bank ensures collaborative benefit.
+The tournament approach is designed for complex, high-stakes decisions where the investment in thoroughness is worthwhile.

+### How does tournament synthesis differ from multi-agent debate?

+Tournament synthesis uses a unique competitive-collaborative model:

+- **Competitive pressure** through elimination ensures only the strongest approaches survive
+- **Knowledge preservation** ensures valuable insights from all perspectives are retained
+- **Progressive refinement** builds each round on collective wisdom rather than individual dialogue

+This creates a different dynamic than continuous debate—agents must produce their best work knowing weaker solutions will be eliminated, while the Knowledge Bank ensures their contributions aren't lost.

 ### What about rate limits?

-Arbitrium Framework makes 12 parallel API calls during peak phases.
-This requires:
+Arbitrium Framework defaults to **2 parallel API calls** to work with free-tier API plans.
+This conservative default ensures compatibility with:

-- **Anthropic**: Tier 3+ (200 RPM) recommended
+- **Anthropic**: Free tier (50 RPM)
-- **OpenAI**: Tier 1+ (500 RPM) usually sufficient
+- **OpenAI**: Free tier (60 RPM)
-- **Google Vertex AI**: Default quotas typically handle it
+- **Google Vertex AI**: Default quotas

-For lower-tier API plans, consider adjusting `max_concurrent_requests` in the configuration file or using local models (Ollama) which have no rate limits.
+For faster execution with higher-tier API plans, increase `max_concurrent_requests` in your configuration.
+Local models (Ollama) have no rate limits.

 ### How do I know models aren't just agreeing with each other?